SharkiCS/Cheat-Sheet-Cybersecurity-eJPT-Certificate/README.md

 # About this Cheat Sheet.
 (For beginners)
 I made this Cheat Sheet with no other purpose than to help myself in my own learning way.
-Since I'm not able to remember all these commands or practices, I've resorted to making this file so I can make faster searchs according to my needs.
+Since I'm not able to remember all these commands or practices, I've resorted to making this file so I can make faster searches according to my needs.
 This is a beginner Cheat Sheet and the level corresponds approximately to the eLearnSecurity Junior Penetration Tester Certificate.

-This readme was corrected to a perfect English for [@chetstink](https://twitter.com/chetstink "Twitter")
+This readme was corrected to perfect English by [@chetstink](https://twitter.com/chetstink "Twitter")

 You can find me on twitter here. [@0x1_dev](https://twitter.com/0x1_dev "Twitter")